Thinking about quitting your job? Here's how to decide if it's the right choice for you.

 You're in the driver's seat of your life.
 No one else knows what's best for you but you — not your parents, your grandparents, your spouse, your best friend, or your mentor.
-If you make a choice to please others before you please yourself when it comes to your career choices, you may grow to resent those people in the long run.
+If you make a career choice to please others before you please yourself, you may grow to resent those people in the long run.

 Along those same lines, one obstacle to pulling the plug on your current position often has to do with the feeling of loyalty to your co-workers and managers.
-Though this might seem like a noble action, if your work is impacting your quality of life, you're not doing anyone any favors by staying.
+Though this might seem like a noble action, if your work is impacting your quality of life — you're not doing anyone any favors by staying.
 Your manager and co-workers might be disappointed or sad to see you leave, but ultimately they should understand that you need to do what's best for you.

 Have a game plan

-After you complete some soul searching and make the decision to quit, you need to create a game plan so you're not stressing about money and paying your bills in the foreseeable future.
+After you do some soul searching and make the decision to quit, you need to create a game plan so you're not stressing about money and paying your bills in the foreseeable future.
 Whether it's …